-- 1. Align the tabs on the left-side cover with the slots on the chassis, and slide it towards the front of the computer. - 2.
-Tighten the two captive screws that secure the left-side cover to the chassis.
+- 1. Holding the left-side cover firmly on both sides, slide the bottom edge of the left-side cover into the chassis and push the left-side cover into place. - 2.
+Tighten the captive screw that secures the left-side cover latch to the chassis.